TSVRtheProg/TSVRtheProg/README.md

 <h2 align="left">Hi, my name is Karthikeya.
-I'm an aspiring data scientist ready to apply my knowledge of advanced data analytics, machine learning, deep learning, natural language processing (NLP), and statistics.
+I'm an aspiring data scientist ready to apply my knowledge of advanced data analytics, machine learning and statistics.
 I'm passionate about developing unique solutions and contributing to technical growth.
 I am skilled at working with cross-functional teams to deliver significant projects.
 Ready to use my Python, SQL, and data visualization talents to make waves in data science careers.</h2>

 ###